 - some types of edema, or fluid retention

-In most cases of steroid withdrawal, symptoms are self-limiting and will resolve with time.
-Most people recover fully from prednisone withdrawal once their body begins producing enough cortisol again.
+Symptoms are typically self-limiting and will resolve with time.
+People will recover from prednisone withdrawal once their body begins producing enough cortisol again.